Program Prerequisites for Graduate Admission to the College

 - Epidemiology- A bachelor's degree in a biomedical or social science is highly preferred.

 - Global Health- A bachelor's degree in a social science, biomedical science or a closely related field.
-Applicants for the one-year program for health professionals should be medical students, physicians, nurses, dentists or other health professionals.

 - Health Management and Policy- A bachelor's or first professional degree in most fields is acceptable.
 A "B" or better in an introductory, undergraduate level microeconomic course is required before starting the MPH-HMP program.